swapnibble/EosCommander/README.md

 Lists the contract table.
 [See EOS README](https://github.com/EOSIO/eos/blob/master/README.md#readingcontract)

-<a name="about_mithrilcoin"></a>
+<a name="about_plactal"></a>
-# About mithrilcoin.io
+# About plactal.io
-[Mithril](https://mithrilcoin.io) is a decentralized mobile game ad platform.
+[PLACTAL](https://plactal.io) is a data-driven, decentralized mobile game advertising platform.
 And runs on EOS network as smart contract.
-Mithril aims to dramatically improve ad efficiency by eliminating middlemen intervention and connecting game devs and gamers directly based on game data.
+PLACTAL aims to dramatically improve ad efficiency by eliminating middlemen intervention and connecting game devs and gamers directly based on game data.

 <a name="lincense"></a>
 ## License

-    Copyright (c) 2017-2018 Mithril coin.
+    Copyright (c) 2017-2018 PLACTAL.

     The MIT License